-The undersigned, as holder of record of the common stock of ESCO TECHNOLOGIES INC. (the "Company"), does hereby appoint G.E.
-Muenster and A.S.
-Barclay, or either of them, the true and lawful attorneys in fact, agents and proxies of the undersigned to represent the undersigned at the Annual Meeting of Stockholders of the Company, to be held on February 4, 2010, commencing at 9:30 A.M., St. Louis time, at the Company's headquarters located at 9900A Clayton Road, St. Louis County, Missouri 63124 and at any and all adjournments of such meeting, and to vote all the shares of common stock of the Company standing on the register of the Company's stock transfer agent in the name of the undersigned as follows, and in their discretion on such other business as may properly come before the meeting:
+The undersigned, as holder of record of the common stock of ESCO TECHNOLOGIES INC. (the "Company"), does hereby appoint M. J. Mainer and A. S. Barclay, or either of them, the true (the "Company"), does hereby appoint M. J. Mainer and A. S. Barclay, or either of them, the true and lawful attorneys in fact, agents and proxies of the undersigned to represent the undersigned at the Annual Meeting of Stockholders of the Company, to be held on February 3, 2011, commencing at 9:30 A.M., St. Louis time, at the Company's headquarters located at 9900A Clayton Road, St. Louis County, Missouri 63124 and at any and all adjournments of such meeting, and to vote all the shares of common stock of the Company standing on the register of the Company's stock transfer agent in the name of the undersigned as follows, and in their discretion on such other business as may properly come before the meeting: